digital-stoic/digitalstoic/decks/developers-are-designers/index.md

 <!-- _class: title -->

-# _Why Do Experts Emphasize the Creativity in Programming?_
+# _Why do experts emphasize creativity in programming?_

 ---